 To begin, click the [Rainfall] button on the Ribbon Toolbar to open the Rainfall IDF Wizard.

-This screen displays the current set of IDF curves.
-Note that IDF curves, no matter what method was used to develop, are equation-based in the end and have no time limit even though the graph displayed only shows intensities up to 60 minutes.
+This screen presents the existing set of IDF curves.
+It is important to understand that IDF curves, regardless of the method employed for their development, are fundamentally based on equations and do not have a time constraint, even though the graph shown only illustrates intensities for a duration of up to 60 minutes.

 Click the Table tab to view the curves in numeric format.
 The curves cannot be edited on this screen.
 It is read-only.